-Governance arrangements include a Full Land Council and an Executive Committee which sets policy and makes decisions of its functions under the Aboriginal Land Rights (Northern Territory) Act 1976.
+Governance arrangements include Land Council and a Management Committee which sets policy and makes decisions of its functions under the Aboriginal Land Rights (Northern Territory) Act 1976.

-Tiwi Land Council is committed within six months of approval of the method of choice, to commence reviewing the delegations and governance arrangements of the Full Land Council and the Executive Committee.
+Tiwi Land Council is committed within six months of approval of the method of choice, to commence reviewing the delegations and governance arrangements of the Full Land Council and the Management Committee.